 Gold has been mined at Jungle Well, with mining of the shallow oxide Jungle Well pit in 1996.
 Explorers have targeted Nickel at Jungle Well and base metals at Brilliant Well.
 Limited gold exploration has been completed and PVW believe there is significant potential within all the projects.
-Field work during the year has been minimal with exploration in the Tanami taking priority.
+Field work during the year has been minimal while the Company rationalises projects.